TashevYanislav/Angular_Final_Project/README.md

 ### 3. Start the Backend Server:
 1️⃣  **Open terminal.** 💻🔓
 2️⃣  **Navigate to the Angular_Final_Project\softuni-practice-server-master.** 🚶‍♂️📁
-3️⃣  **Run "npm i" to install packages necessary for running the server.** 🏃‍♂️⚙️
+3️⃣  **Run "npm i", "npm run client", "npm run build", "npm start" to install packages necessary for running the server and start it.** 🏃‍♂️⚙️
 4️⃣  **Open another terminal window.** 🔄💻
 5️⃣  **Navigate to the `Angular_Final_Project/softuni-practice-server-master/dist` directory.** 🚶‍♂️📂
 6️⃣  **Run the command `npm start` to start the backend server.** 🏃‍♂️🚀